digidem/digital-democracy.org/_jobs/financial.md

 ## How to apply

-Send a note with the following to [jobs@digital-democracy.org](mailto:jobs@digital-democracy.org).
-We will review applications as we receive them.
+Send a note with the following to [jobs@digital-democracy.org](mailto:jobs@digital-democracy.org), subject line "Finance and Operations Director."

 * Why are you interested in the position?
 What is your experience in nonprofit finance and operations?